 REDONDO BEACH'S PIER, DECEMBER 1941 TO 1943

 By October 1942 most if not all of the Japanese submarines, except for the I-25, had departed the west coast for other areas of operation.
 The whereabouts of the I-25, which had just participated in the aerial bombing of Oregon on September 9th and the 29th, was known to still be off the south Oregon coast on October 4, 1942 because on that date she torpedoed the 6,653-ton American tanker Camden.
 Two days later on October 6th the I-25 sunk the 7,038-ton American tanker Larry Doheny somewhere south of Cape Sebastian.
 Thereafter it is said to have departed the Oregon coast arriving in Yokosuka, Japan October 24, 1942 for overhaul.
-During the 20-day span that lasped between the September 9th aerial attack on the U.S. mainland in Oregon and the second one on September 29th, the I-25 must have embarked on an extremely top secret mission involving the release of the midget submarine that ended up being bombed off Redondo.
+During the 20-day span that lapsed between the September 9th aerial attack on the U.S. mainland in Oregon and the second one on September 29th, the I-25 embarked on an extremely top secret mission involving the release of the midget submarine that ended up being bombed off Redondo --- a mission that one day, once it came to light, would reveal a top secret Japanese plan embracing the uncontrolled unleashing of a nuclear weapon against U.S. soil along the Pacific west coast, more specifically the Los Angeles basin.

 It should be noted that B-1 type submarines like the I-25 that carried and launched the midget sub had a 14,000 nautical mile range.
 The home base for the I-25 was thousands of miles across the Pacific Ocean from the U.S. on the Kwajalein Atoll in the Marshall Islands.
 It was scheduled to arrive in Yokosuka, Japan October 24, 1942 for overhaul after having left Kwajalein ten months earlier, on January 11, 1942.

-When the I-25 departed the waters off Oregon in September and headed south to release the midget submarine it had already transited clear across the Pacific and been prowling up and down the U.S. Pacific west coast close to ten months, soon afterwhich it had no torpedoes and was running low on fuel and provisions.
-It is my belief the I-25, after launching the two-man sub then returning north hitting the Camden and the Larry Doheny it was ordered to return back south to pick up the sub and or at least it's crew.
-Needing fuel, fresh provisions, and torpedoes, the I-25 bypassed Redondo continuing on to the La Palma Secret Base seen and reported by American espionage agent and actress Rochelle Hudson as being located in the estuaries near Acacoyagua, Chiapas, Mexico.
-There it refueled and took on supplies --- then returned north to pick up the sub and or it's crew.
-Of course by then the midget sub had been bombed and ended up on the beach in Redondo.
+When the I-25 departed the waters off Oregon in September and headed south to release the midget submarine it had already transited clear across the Pacific and been prowling up and down the U.S. Pacific west coast close to ten months, soon after-which it was low on or had no torpedoes as well as running low on fuel and provisions.
+It is my belief the I-25, after launching the two-man sub on or near one of the Channel Islands she continued south to the La Palma Secret Base seen and reported on by American espionage agent and actress Rochelle Hudson as being located in the estuaries near Acacoyagua, Chiapas, Mexico.
+There she refueled and took on supplies --- then returned north, of which one would think to retrieve the midget sub and/or pick up it's crew.
+However, on September 29th the I-25 was back in northwest waters, having bypassed both Redondo Beach and the Channel Islands because it is a known fact she launched a plane to set fire to the Oregon forests on that date.
+Then, a few days later, on October 4, the same day the midget submarine was bombed off Redondo, the I-25 torpedoed the 6,653-ton American tanker Camden in Oregon waters.
+Two days after that, on the 6th, she sank the 7,038-ton American tanker Larry Doheny somewhere south of Cape Sebastian.

 As for the midget submarine, although there were plenty of targets in the north around Seattle and San Francisco for both full-size and midget submarines, there were no known substantial hard targets that fell into the range of capabilities of a two-man sub in the general Los Angeles area.
 No U.S. aircraft carriers, battleships, or other major naval vessels or warships like up north.
-Nothing coastal that could have been impacted adversely enough to warrent such a mission either.
-The midget sub must have been dealing with a soft target, say like the pick up or delivery of documents, maps or blueprints or a high profile person, most likely a spy, saboteur, or turncoat.
+Nothing coastal that could have been impacted adversely enough to warrant such a mission either.
+At the time the midget sub was thought to have been dealing with a soft target, say like the pick up or delivery of documents, maps or blueprints or a high profile person, most likely a spy, saboteur, or turncoat.
 In that there were only two naval officers said to have been on board, if they were delivering, it is not known if our military interceded or confiscated whatever it was prior to or after the bombing OR if the sub's crew had already transfered the package to the mainland, with the whatever it was blending into the wartime milieu of America.

 AND NOW THIS